Simply put, the way we make food happen from farm to waste is a disaster.

 What do you mean zero waste?

-At collection points, we use brown paper bags.
+Zero waste means we aren’t packaging out produce unless we have to.
+At collection points, we use brown paper bags or boxes.
 They’re recyclable and compostable but we’d prefer to reuse them!
 BYOB (bring your own bag) and transfer the produce, fold the bag up and let us refill it next week.

 What happens to my private information and payment details?

 Your contact details will stay safe with us – never to be shared with a third party and only to be accessed if we need to get in touch with you about your order.
 If you want to stay in the loop, you can sign up to our newsletter or join our Grow / Source / Eat Facebook page.